Introduction

 Postoperative and Rehabilitation Care

 PHH postoperative care is based on the principles of an enhanced recovery program.
 The patients are mobilized early, resuming oral fluid intake in the immediate postoperative period, and given appropriate analgesia.
-A soft diet will commence early if no antireflux procedure has been performed.
-Otherwise, the patient's diet is gradually advanced over the next 2 weeks.
+If no antireflux procedure has been performed, a soft diet commences early.
+Otherwise, the patient's diet gradually advances over the next 2 weeks.

 Deterrence and Patient Education